MITgcm/MITgcm/doc/contributing/contributing.rst

 such changes do not appear in any other branches.
 So if you swore you made some changes to a particular file, and now it appears those changes have vanished, first check which branch you are on (``git status`` is a useful command here), all is probably not lost.
+NOTE: for a file to be “assigned” to a specific Git branch, Git must first be “made aware” of the file, which occurs after a ``git add`` and ``git commit`` (see :ref:`below <doing_stuff_in_git>`).
+Prior to this, the file will appear in the current folder independently, i.e., regardless of which git branch you are on.

 A detailed explanation of steps for contributing MITgcm repository edits: